swiftlang/swift-evolution/proposals/0291-package-collections.md

 #### Metadata for a package version

-When passing an additional `--version` parameter, the info command shows the metadata for a single package version.
+When passing an additional `--version` parameter, the `describe` command shows the metadata for a single package version.
 The result can optionally be returned as JSON for integration into other tools.

 ```
-$ swift package-collections describe [--json] [--profile NAME] --version 4.0.0 https://github.com/jpsim/yams
+$ swift package-collections describe [--json] --version 4.0.0 https://github.com/jpsim/yams
 Package Name: Yams
 Version: 4.0.0
 Modules: Yams, CYaml